Papercraft

 }

 The layout template takes keyword arguments (**props) and passes them to the given block.
-This way, whatever parameters are passed to the layout, we pass in turn to the inner template.
+This way, whatever arguments are passed to the layout, we pass in turn to the inner template.
 It is useful to look at this practice as a convention and to design your templates to always take keyword arguments.

 Creating Derived Layouts